The Art Of Proposal Writing

 Largest barriers to success

 Prior to the webinar, we surveyed the registrants on what they felt was the largest barrier to success.
-These were people working in Proposal writing roles.
+These were people working in proposal writing roles.
 And we asked them to rank these specific factors in order of importance.

 • Complex language